A Survey of Test-Time Compute: From Intuitive Inference to Deliberate Reasoning

-\paragraph{Improvement Training} Repeated sampling, especially the BoN strategy, has proven to be a simple yet effective method, even surpassing models fine-tuned with RLHF~\citep{gao2023scaling,hou2024doesrlhfscaleexploring}.
-However, it comes at the cost of inference times that are difficult to afford in practical applications.
+\paragraph{\textbf{Improvement Training}} Repeated sampling has proven to be a simple yet effective method, even surpassing models fine-tuned with RLHF~\citep{gao2023scaling,hou2024doesrlhfscaleexploring}.
+However, it costs much inference time that is difficult to afford in practical applications.
 Therefore, many studies have attempted to train the model by BoN sampling to approximate the BoN distribution, thereby reducing the search space during inference.
-ReST~\citep{gulcehre2023reinforcedselftrainingrestlanguage} samples responses with reward values above a threshold from the policy model as self-training data and fine-tune the policy model by offline reinforcement learning.
+ReST~\citep{gulcehre2023reinforcedselftrainingrestlanguage} samples responses with reward values above a threshold from the policy model as self-training data and fine-tunes the policy model by offline reinforcement learning.
 In each iteration, ReST samples new training data. vBoN~\citep{amini2024variationalbestofnalignment}, BoNBoN~\citep{gui2024bonbon} and BOND~\citep{sessa2024bondaligningllmsbestofn} derive the BoN distribution and minimize the difference between the policy model's distribution and the BoN distribution. \citet{chow2024inferenceawarefinetuningbestofnsampling} design a BoN-aware loss to make the policy model more exploratory during fine-tuning.

-\subsubsection{Self-correction}
+\subsubsection{\textbf{Self-correction}}